-As it turned out, the 2009 iceberg season was OK.
-I saw my first icebergs in April and still remember them fondly, but compared to photos I saw on the internet taken in earlier years they were not very big or spectacular.
+As it turned out, the 2009 iceberg season was OK, but not stellar.
+I saw my first icebergs in April of that year and still remember them fondly, but compared to icebergs from earlier years the 2009 ones were not very big or spectacular.
 This year, the icebergs are still far away, even now in May.

 When you look at the map provided by the Canadian Ice Service, things look a bit better:

 I’ve been checking these maps for quite a while now, the Ice Service also charts the sea ice which I was looking forward to as well, but that didn’t make it to the east coast at all this year.
 If you check this map you’ll see the iceberg limit is not far away from us (the green dot) and this limit has been inching towards us for the past month or so, so maybe we’ll see some bergs after all.